 While economists analyze statistics more to define the direction of the economy and consequently of the financial markets, technical analysts examine the markets themselves.

 Economists identify trends and patterns and deduce the forecasts for the future.
 The Intermarket Analysis makes a further step forward and pursues the following principles:

-The analysis of a market must involve all the other analysis; an analyst using an intermarket approach looks beyond his own nose and combines technical analysis with the economic cycle.
+The analysis of a market must involve all the other analyses; an analyst using an Intermarket approach looks beyond his own nose and combines technical analysis with the economic cycle.